EXCLUSIVE-Citi can promote executive tied to Grubman scandal

 By Suzanne Barlyn

-April 25 Citigroup Inc (C.N) won approval to appoint as chief of equity sales an executive disciplined by regulators for failure to properly oversee Jack Grubman, a research analyst who issued fraudulent reports on companies to win business for the bank.
+April 25 Citigroup Inc (C.N) can appoint as chief of equity sales an executive disciplined by regulators for failure to properly oversee Jack Grubman, a research analyst who wrote fraudulent reports on companies to boost their stocks.

 In 2005, McCaffrey, was fined $120,000 and prohibited from working as a securities industry supervisor for 15 months.